Manage threads in your editor

 To select a thread you can use the selectThread

 command.
-This command will select the thread with the given id.
+This command selects the thread with the specified ID.

 editor.commands.selectThread({